 Pharmacy Technician Requirements

-As the role and responsibility of pharmacy techs in healthcare increases, pharmacy technician requirements are expected to increase as well.
+As the role and responsibility of pharmacy techs in healthcare increases, pharmacy technician requirements are expected to continue evolving.

 Pharmacy Technician At A Glance